Considerations for Long Running Jobs in Ephemeral Environments

 python jobs/demand_and_valuation_script.py

-That’s it — no custom infrastructure, no server to maintain.
-The automation spins up, runs the job, and goes away.
-If it fails midway through, I kick it off again and pick up from the last completed batch.
+That’s it.
+No server to maintain, no infra to worry about.
+The automation spins up, runs the script, and goes away.
+If it dies halfway through, I just kick it off again and it picks up from the last completed batch.

-Now that I have this working, I stopped worrying about ephemeral environments entirely.
-The job doesn’t care where it runs, as long as it can talk to S3.
+Since I set this up, I’ve pretty much stopped thinking about the ephemeral environment problem.
+The job doesn’t care where it runs as long as it can talk to S3.